 - Vitamin deficiency diseases

-- In psychiatry include – Depression, psychosis, anxiety, bipolar diseases and Schizoprenia
+- n psychiatry includes – Depression, psychosis, anxiety, bipolar diseases and Schizophrenia.

-- Recognizing children with special needs and management, and
+- Recognizing children with special needs and management

 - National programmes related to child health.